Summer at Camp Orkila

 person on zipline

-High Altitude LEadership 2.0 Trip Leader Positions
+High Altitude LEadership 2.0 Trip Leader

 A High Altitude Leadership 2.0 (HALDI) trip leader is responsible for implementing multiple 2 week challenge course focused teen leadership programs.
 Aside from ensuring the physical and emotional safety of their group, Trip leaders are also responsible for delivering challenge course and leadership programming and creating a unique and engaging experience for their participants.
 Trip leaders should have experience with challenge courses/ropes courses and working with teens. .